How to Make an X Y Graph in Excel (With Easy Steps)

 Data Labels

-4. Trendline and Equation
+Method 4 – Input a Trendline and Equation

-• Then, put mark the Trendline box.
+• Check the Trendline box.

 Trendline and Equation

-Further, to add a Correlation Equation to the graph.
+Further, to add a Correlation Equation to the graph:

 • Go to the Format Trendline window as described above and mark the Display Equation on the chart box from the Trendline Options section.